 - Support the Senior Pastor in accomplishing the church’s mission through ministry effectiveness evaluation, discernment, decision making, planning, and overall direction of the church staff.

 - Lead the ministry staff in the establishment and ongoing direction of ministries that effectively reach the church’s demographics, ensuring the accomplishment of the overall mission.

 - Ensure the operational readiness of the church through leadership and oversight of the support staff performing duties in administration, finance, human resources, supply, and facilities management.

-- Facilitate the annual strategic planning process including evaluation of ministry performance; review of mission, vision, and core values; development of key objectives and tactics; and establishment of three-year goals.
+- Facilitate the annual strategic planning process, including evaluation of ministry performance; review of mission, vision, and core values; development of key objectives and tactics; and establishing three-year goals.

 - Establish and maintain a set of key performance measures (KPMs) that provide the Senior Pastor and church staff with ongoing visibility of the effectiveness of all functional areas of the church.

 - Develop annual financial plans that fund the accomplishment of the strategic plan and meet critical financial objectives such as established cash reserve levels.

-- Lead church planting efforts including development of a strategy, networking with other church planting focused churches for funding and provision of other needed resources as well as identification, development, and leadership of lead church planters.
+- Lead church planting efforts, including the development of a strategy, networking with other church planting-focused churches for funding and provision of other needed resources, and identifying, developing, and leadership of lead church planters.

 - Champion the development of infrastructure by all ministry and support areas that support the healthy, long-term growth of the church.